vinceq-usgs/earthquake-dyfi-response/README.md

 message for the user.

-2. replicate_incoming.php
+2. replicate.php

 This program takes each entry file and replicates it to one directory for each of the backend servers.
 The entry files will be stored there until the backend server periodically transfers the files to the backend system.
-This program should be run in the background from crontab.
+This program is now run directly by response.php.

 INSTALLATION AND CONFIGURATION